 Those foster care volunteers who are best suited to care for that particular animal are contacted.
-The first volunteer who accepts the invitation to foster will work with the Coordinator to set up a time to pick up the pet at the shelter along with all available information and supplies.
-At pick up, the foster parent will be asked to sign a Placement Agreement.
+The first volunteer who accepts the invitation to foster will work with the Shelter Manager to set up a time to pick up the pet at the shelter along with all available information and supplies.

 The animal will normally remain in the assigned foster home until space is available at the shelter and the animal is ready for adoption.
-In the case of "no special needs" fosters, the animal would need to be returned to the shelter during office hours to be available to meet visitors/potential adopters.
 Foster care volunteers may need to bring the animal back to the shelter for check-ups, medication or other shelter requirements.
-Such visits will be coordinated between the Coordinator and foster care volunteers.
+Such visits will be coordinated between the Shelter Manager and foster care volunteers.

 Foster care volunteers may be asked to make the animal available for adoption events periodically.

-Upon request from shelter staff or Coordinators, the animal shall be returned to the shelter.
+Upon request from shelter staff, the animal shall be returned to the shelter.

-If a foster care volunteer wishes to adopt the animal they have been fostering, they must complete the application process and will be subject to the same adoption policies and procedures as the general public.
-During the adoption application screening process, the animal will remain at the shelter.
-Fostering an animal does not guarantee approval of an application for adoption.
+If a foster care volunteer wishes to adopt the animal they have been fostering, they will be subject to the same adoption policies and procedures as the general public.

 Becoming a Foster Care Volunteer